Making an impact starts with YOU!

 The bachelor of science in business administration curriculum consists of 120 hours comprised of business classes and liberal arts classes to give you a well-rounded education.

 CU Denver core (34 hours)

-You’ll be educated in English, math, behavioral and social science, humanities, international perspectives, and cultural diversity.
+Hone your knowledge with coursework in English, math, behavioral and social science, humanities, international perspectives, and cultural diversity.

 General non-business courses (12 hours)